 Warren pumps were used in Navy ships to power the vessels, cool barrels and even purify seawater.
 Asbestos was often used in these pumps, as it was essential that they were resistant to heat and fire, as well as durable enough to withstand water damage or other problems frequently experienced by ships.
 The company continued to manufacture its products with asbestos until the 1980s when legislation limited its use.

 In 1989, Imo Industries, Inc., another pump manufacturer, acquired Warren Pumps and other pump manufacturing companies, which eventually merged into CIRCOR.
 Warren Pumps is a member of CIRCOR, and its other members include Colfax Pump Group, Houttuin, Zenith Pumps and India-based Tushaco Pumps.
 The companies operate underneath CIRCOR today, but all maintain their business names.

 Warren Pumps and the other companies under CIRCOR have faced thousands of asbestos lawsuits due to their widespread asbestos use.
-Warren Pumps has not established a trust fund due to their litigation, but the company continues to face lawsuits and pay claimants today as a result of hazardous exposure from its pumps.
+Warren Pumps has not established an asbestos trust fund due to their litigation, but the company continues to face lawsuits and pay claimants today as a result of hazardous exposure from its pumps.

 Resources for Mesothelioma Patients